ytarazona/scikit-eo/paper/paper.md

 ### Example 02: Calibration methods for supervised classification

-In this second example, users can apply the calibrations methods Leave One Out Cross-Validation (LOOCV), Cross-Validation (CV) and Monte Carlos Cross-Validation (MCCV) [@Tarazona2021] in order to calibrate a supervised classification with different algorithms.
+Given a large number of machine learning algorithms, it is necessary to select the one with the best performance in the classification, i.e., the algorithm in which the training and testing data used converge the learning iteratively to a solution that appears to be satisfactory [@Tarazona2021].
-[Same here we need a clearer description, like the context, the issue and how the package provide the outcome]
+To deal with this, users can apply the calibrations methods Leave One Out Cross-Validation (LOOCV), Cross-Validation (CV) and Monte Carlos Cross-Validation (MCCV) in order to calibrate a supervised classification with different algorithms.
+The input data needed is the spectral signatures collected as a *.dbf* or *.csv*.
+The output will provide a graph with the errors of each classifier obtained.

 ```python
 # 01. Endmembers